ydc/ctrd/README.md

 # Citations
 When you use the dataset in your work, would you please cite the following papers:

 [1] Yiqi Tong, Jiangbin Zheng, Hongkang Zhu, Yidong Chen, Xiaodong Shi.
-CTRD: A Chinese Theme-Rheme Discourse Dataset.
-Arxiv, 2020.
+A Document-Level Neural Machine Translation Model with Dynamic Caching Guided by Theme-Rheme Information.
+In Proc. of COLING 2020.